 Deborah Allton-Maher is the Associate Executive Director of AGMA, an employment and labor attorney, and a retired ballerina who danced for twenty years in the Corps de Ballet of the Metropolitan Opera.
 She has a B.A. from Juilliard and a J.D. from Fordham Law School.

-Doreen Small is a seasoned intellectual property lawyer and a recognized expert in the field of fashion and fashion modeling law.
-She is an adjunct professor at the Fashion Law Institute.
-Along with Ali Grace, Doreen created the curriculum for and teaches the first-ever course in Fashion Modeling Law.
-Doreen has served as in-house counsel for a number of major fashion and entertainment companies, most recently as General Counsel/Vice-President Legal and Business Affairs for Ford Models, Inc. Currently, Doreen is Counsel at Golenbock Eiseman Assor Bell & Peskoe.
-Doreen is also a member of the Museum of Modern Art’s Contemporary Arts Council.
+Doreen Small is a founding partner of Marquart & Small, LLP and a highly regarded fashion and intellectual property lawyer.
+She is an adjunct professor at Fordham Law School’s Fashion Law Institute where, along with Ali Grace Marquart, she created and teaches the first-ever course in fashion modeling law.
+Doreen has served as in-house counsel for a number of entertainment and fashion companies, including NBC and Warnaco, and most recently as General Counsel/ VP Legal and Business Affairs for Ford Models, Inc.

 Flora Stamatiades is the National Director of Organizing and Special Projects of Actors’ Equity, the union that represents actors in the United States.
 She has a B.A. from Amherst and an M.F.A. from Yale.